A Rockin' Good Way (to Mess Around and Fall in Love): Year-end charts

-Shakin' Stevens and Bonnie Tyler
+Shakin' Stevens and Bonnie Tyler version

-A duet by the UK's Shakin' Stevens and Bonnie Tyler was released on 30 December 1983 and made number 5 in the UK singles chart and number 1 in Ireland.
+A duet by Welsh singers Shakin' Stevens and Bonnie Tyler was released on 30 December 1983 and made number 5 in the UK singles chart and number 1 in Ireland.
 It was included on Stevens' 1984 album The Bop Won't Stop.
 The B-side was a live recording by Stevens' of "Why Do You Treat Me This Way?" at the Birmingham Odeon.